wodenx/Bodiless-JS/packages/bodiless-psh/README.md

   +-----------------+---------------------------+
   ```

+#### Optional: Configure an NPM Private Registry

+If you wish to install packages from a private registry, you may do so.
+The
+packages to be installed must be namespaced.
+Set the following 3 environment
+variables on p.sh.
+All variables should be visible at both build and run time:
+- `env:APP_NPM_REGISTRY`: the full path to your registry, eg
+  `//my-artifactory.com//api/npm/my-registry/`.
+- `env:APP_NPM_AUTH`: Ypur NPM authentication token.
+This should be marked as sensitive.
+- `env:APP_NPM_NAMESPACE`: The namespace of the packages in your private
+  regsitry, eg `@mynamespace`.

 ### Step 4.
 Configure the platform.sh Git Service integration.

 Platform.sh provides out-of-the-box integrations with many popular Git service providers.